 A study of 116 Italian startups that received entrepreneurial training, found startups that were taught to conduct rigorous tests and develop frameworks for predicting performance, were less likely to pursue ideas with false positive returns than startups that followed their intuition.

-Another study concluded that teaching a proactive mindset that focuses on entrepreneurial behaviours such as opportunism or resilience can increase firm profits by 30 percent, compared with 11 percent for traditional training focused on basic financial and marketing practices.
+Another study concluded that teaching a proactive mindset that focuses on entrepreneurial behaviors such as opportunism or resilience can increase firm profits by 30 percent, compared with 11 percent for traditional training focused on basic financial and marketing practices.

 “Teaching tools make a great difference in terms of nurturing and executing business ideas,” says Berchicci.